 They try to blitz again – not The Blitz, a regular one.
 Kissy still has enough time in the pocket to find a receiver down the field.
 She throws a pass and hits Huck Fitzberg while on the move in man-to-man coverage.
 Fitzberg doesn’t even slow down.
 He stiff-arms the defender, who can’t catch up fast enough to grapple him, and scores.

-TOUCHDOWN!
-14-7!
+TOUCHDOWN.
+14-7.

 ***

-The Bulldogs open up their next drive on their 320 meter line with a pass play.
+The Bulldogs open up their next drive on their 320-meter line with a pass play.
 First one I’ve seen all game.
-They connect for 120 meters.
+They connect for 120-meters.
 The next play is another pass and they get 100 more meters.
 They throw again.
-150 meters.
+150-meters.

 “Bucky,” I say on the CC.

-“I know!”
+“I know.”

 “Do you need Kissy to take over for you?”